Characterizing Web Search in The Age of Generative AI: Experimental Setup

 \subsection{Datasets}

-Our goal was to select datasets that cover one or more of the following desiderata.
-The datasets should: (i) reflect real users' queries to both traditional and generative search engines, (ii) cover everyday queries as well as more domain-specific workloads like politics, science, and shopping, and (iii) not only focus on queries relating to persistent topics (\eg ``nemesis in literature''), but also focus on time-dependent topics, \eg ``Designating English as the official language of the US'' which was an executive order issued in March 2025.
+Our datasets are designed to (i) reflect real user queries, (ii) cover both everyday and domain-specific workloads (\eg politics, science, products), and (iii) include both persistent and time-sensitive topics.
 With these desiderata in mind, we consider the following datasets:

 \xhdr{\msmarco.} The dataset contains real Bing search queries for open-domain retrieval and QA~\cite{bajaj2016ms}.
 We randomly sampled $1,000$ queries.

 \xhdr{\wildchat.} We subsample the dataset of 1 million queries released by \citet{zhao2024wildchat1mchatgptinteraction}.
 The authors gathered the dataset by granting users free access to ChatGPT and recording their interactions with the model.
 The authors of the original dataset post-processed it to remove PII, sensitive, and toxic conversations.
 Since our goal is to compare search results of traditional and generative search engines, we exclude queries that are conversational in nature.
 Specifically, we filter out queries that contain ``you'', ``your'' or ``u''.
 We also filter out queries shorter than $4$ or longer than $75$ characters.
 We only select queries that start with ``who'', ``what'', ``when'', ``where'', ``why'', ``how'', ``which'', sampling $250$ queries from each starting word.
 In total, we obtain $1,750$ queries.